Upper Poppleton: History

 In 972, the village was recorded in the Anglo-Saxon Chronicles as "Popeltun" and in the Domesday Book as "Popeltune".
 The villages and lands were given by Osbert De Arches to the Abbot of St Mary's in York.
 It was, therefore, under the ecclesiastical rule of the Parish of St Mary-Bishophill Junior.

 During the reign of Richard II the village was the scene of the murder of a Mayor of York.

 In 1644 the 25,000 strong Scottish and Parliament Armies, led by the Earl of Manchester, laid siege to the city of York.
 To facilitate communications, they built a "Bridge of Boats" at Poppleton.
 This bridge was eventually taken by Prince Rupert and his Royalist Forces, but he subsequently lost the battle at Marston Moor.

 The village benefitted from the growth in the railways in the 19th century, when the York, Knaresborough and Harrogate Railway routed their line through Poppleton and erected a station.

 The village was historically part of the West Riding of Yorkshire until 1974.
 It was then a part of the Borough of Harrogate in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 Governance

-Upper Poppleton lies within the Rural West York ward of the City of York Unitary Authority.
-As of the 2011 elections it is represented by Councillors Ian Gillies, Paul Healey and Chris Steward who are all members of the local Conservative Party.
+Upper Poppleton lies within the Rural West York ward of the City of York unitary authority.
 It is a part of the UK Parliamentary Constituency of York Outer.
-Until January 2020 it also fell within the boundaries of the Yorkshire and the Humber European Parliament constituency.

 Locally there is a Parish Council with eight council members.